-Mailed entries are to be received one week prior to the start of Seminar to the address indicated for entries to the Members' Exhibition as directed by the Seminar Committee.
-They are not to be brought to Seminar to be dropped off on Registration Day.
+Mailed entries are to be received one week prior to the start of the seminar to the address indicated for entries to the Members' Exhibition as directed by the Seminar Committee.
+They are not to be brought to the seminar to be dropped off on Registration Day.
 Clearly mark package as Original Design Award for the Members' Exhibition Committee.